Dumbotron6/Obsidian_Vault/Study Notes/Git/Git Part 2.md

 Origin is is the location of our file in the repo.
 Using `remote add origin` we are specifying the location of our repo. `remote` means not local.
 So essentially, we are adding an origin that is not local.
 In the next command, `push -u origin main`, we are pushing the changes to the origin's main branch. -m means message and -M lets us rename our master branch to main that we have already created in our local repo. `-u` means upstream.
 We are setting up the default upstream with this command.
 So next time, we can just use `git push` instead of specifying that we are pushing to origin and to what branch which would be `git push origin main`.

-The command `git remove -v` lists any remote repo that we have connected to our local repo.
+The command `git remote -v` lists any remote repo that we have connected to our local repo.

 # Branching